 - Basilique de Koekelberg – The Basilica of the Sacred Heart is the 5th largest church in the world.
 In addition to its amazing architecture and impressive art deco, the height offers beautiful views of the city and the surrounding area.
 The church is very close to the center of town and inexpensive to see.

 - The Grand Sablon – In the depths of the antique market district and surrounded by cafes, this area is an amazing place to walk around.
-The Church of Notre Dame du Sablon is also an amazing piece of Gothic architecture to be seen here.
+The Church of Notre Dame du Sablon is also a beautiful piece of Gothic architecture that is housed here.